 Experience working specifically in Early Intervention and HIV case management.

 Current American Heart Association or American Red Cross BCLS CPR certification required.

 Must maintain current licensure and certification during duration of employment.

-Acceptable completion of the JHH credentialing process is required prior to start date
+Acceptable completion of the JHH or BMC credentialing process.

 Total Rewards The referenced salary range is based on Johns Hopkins University's good faith belief at the time of posting.
 Actual compensation may vary based on factors such as geographic location, work experience, market conditions, education/training and skill level.
 Johns Hopkins offers a total rewards package that supports our employees' health, life, career and retirement.
 More information can be found here: https://hr.jhu.edu/benefits-worklife/

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.